interep-project/interep.js/packages/api/README.md

     </h4>
 </div>

-Interep provides [HTTP endpoints](https://docs.interep.link/api#reputation-service) to interact with our reputation service and [HTTP/WS endpoints](https://docs.interep.link/api#subgraph) to access onchain data with our subgraph.
-This library allows you to use these APIs in a simple way.
+Interep provides [HTTP endpoints](https://docs.interep.link/api#reputation-service) to interact with the reputation service.
+This library allows you to use those APIs with a simple JavaScript library.

 ---